inquisitour/skin_tone_detection/README.md

   </a>
 </p>

 This project implements a robust and adaptive skin tone detection system using cutting-edge deep learning techniques in combination with the DeepGaze library.
+Our approach integrates computer vision and machine learning to accurately identify and classify various skin tones in images.
+By leveraging the power of Convolutional Neural Networks (CNNs) and the specialized capabilities of DeepGaze, we've created a system that can reliably detect skin areas and categorize them into distinct tone categories.

 <p align="center">
   <img src="SkinToneArch.png" alt="System Architecture" width="700">